Perfect Harmony (musical): Musical numbers

-Critical Reception
+Critical reception

 Perfect Harmony received positive reviews when it premiered at the Harry de Jur Playhouse in New York City.
 Leonard Jacobs from Backstage stated that the musical was "...magnificently hilarious!
 The harmonies – typically absurd versions of pop songs – range from lovely to ridiculous to riotous..." and Talkin' Broadway found that "...Perfect Harmony tackles its spot-on satire with an unflinching seriousness that, by evening's end, becomes unbearably funny."

 For the Off-Broadway debut at Theatre Row, the New York Post's Frank Scheck wrote "...it's hard to resist this musical comedy ... if you can't get enough of glee clubs and energetic vocals that soar, Perfect Harmony is the show for you." and Time Out New York said "...Glee addicts will find perfect pitch in this musical comedy about the most acclaimed singing club in the history of high school."

 Cultural effects and cast recording

 Excerpts from Perfect Harmony are featured in Smith and Kraus' 2009 Best Stage Monologues and Scenes series for both men and women.

-Thr Perfect Harmony soundtrack was recorded in January 2013, musically directed by Dave Malloy, and can be listened to online.
+The Perfect Harmony soundtrack was recorded in January 2013, musically directed by Dave Malloy, and can be listened to online.